5 Amazing Road Trip Ideas Across America

-How Do I Plan an American Road Trip?
+How to Plan a Cross Country Road Trip?

 If you have specific cities, states, historic sites, and landmarks you want to visit, planning a road trip of your own might be an easier way to hit everything on your list.
 Create your own itinerary, pack your overnight bags, and make sure to do your research so you can get the most out of your long car ride.

-How Much Does a USA Road Trip Cost?
+How Much Does an American Road Trip Cost?